-This course provides students with key methods of predictive analytics and advanced BI concepts for business decisionmaking context.
-And using real business cases and data, it illustrates to students the application and interpretation of these methods.
-The course will cover R Programming, trends in predictive analytics, and understanding available application programs that can be deployed within the business enterprise.
+This course provides students with key methods of predictive analytics and advanced BI concepts for business decisionmaking contexts.
+Using real business cases and data, the course illustrates the application and interpretation of these methods.
+The course will cover R Programming, trends in predictive analytics, and application programs that can be deployed within the business enterprise.